curl/everything-curl/usingcurl/uploads.md

 #### multipart formpost

-Multipart formposts are also used in HTML forms on web sites; typically when there's a file upload involved.
+Multipart formposts are also used in HTML forms on websites; typically when there's a file upload involved.
 This type of upload is also an HTTP POST but it sends the data formatted according to some special rules, which is what the "multipart" name means.

 Since it sends the data formatted completely differently, you cannot select